Amourspirit/python_ooo_dev_tools/docs/src/loader/inst/lo_inst.rst

-.. _ooodev.loader.inst.lo_inst.LoInst:
+.. _ooodev.loader.inst.LoInst:

 Class LoInst
 ============

-For general documation of this class see :ref:`utils_lo` as it mirrors this class for properties and methods.
+For general documation of this class see :ref:`ooodev.loader.Lo` as it mirrors this class for properties and methods.

-.. autoclass:: ooodev.loader.inst.lo_inst.LoInst
+.. autoclass:: ooodev.loader.inst.LoInst
     :members:
     :undoc-members: